All native mammals, including marsupials like kangaroos, possums and quolls, are protected by law in New South Wales.

-You can keep only two species of native mammal as pets: spinifex hopping-mouse and plains rat.
+You can keep only 2 species of native mammal as pets: spinifex hopping-mouse and plains rat.
 You will need a biodiversity conservation licence granted under the Biodiversity Conservation Act 2016 from the Department of Planning and Environment (National Parks and Wildlife Service).

 If you want to keep a dingo as a pet contact your local government authority.
 The Office of Local Government provides information for dingo owners.